nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 In React, you need to update your **`EventList`** component in the client to allow the user to leave or join an event.
 Note that the `leaveEvent()` function was added the the deconstructed object from the event context.

 > **Vocabulary:** `condition ? what happens if true : what happens if false` is called a ternary statement in JavaScript.
-It's a condensed version of an `if..else` block of code.
+It's a condensed version of an `if..else` block of code that you can use in JSX, because interpolation only supports a single JavaScript statement.

 ```jsx
 import React, { useContext, useEffect } from "react"